Piano room placement has been said to be a greater critical decision for piano owners, than maintaining and caring for a

 Placing an upright piano in this position, generally speaking, allows for the greatest amount of sound to come through and travel, in a room.

-The best options for piano room placement, and no options for piano room placement, equally boil down to one main factor, alone: care and consideration.
+The best options for piano room placement - or, no adequate options for piano room placement - equally boil down to one main factor: care and consideration.

 If you have the ideal setup and space to place your piano in a carefully selected spot, excellent.

-If you DO NOT have an ideal setup and space to place and position your piano in a carefully chosen environment, simply take a few precautions.
+If you DO NOT have an ideal setup and space is limited to place or position your piano in a carefully chosen environment, take these precautions:

-Invest in mini-blinds, drapes, UV blocking and heat blocking window film/tint, vent covers, and/or blankets to make the best of your current situation.
+Invest in mini-blinds, drapes, UV blocking and heat blocking window film/tint or treatments, vent covers, and/or blankets, and make the best of your current situation.

-Make the best decision then, to take all of the necessary precautions and procedures to place your piano in a suitable and sustainable environment, to enjoy your piano, long-term, for decades.
+Make the best decision possible, and accept all of the necessary precautions and procedures to place your piano in a suitable and sustainable environment, so that you can enjoy your piano, long-term, for decades, unscathed.